MarkLux/xml-query-relaxation/readme.md

 1. Dump weather forecast data from source website and convert it into XML Docuement, put it into `SOURCE_FILE_PATH` (definded in `settings.py`)

+2. Using `kmeans-clustering.py` to run `k-means++` clustering algorithm for sptiotemporal attribute, and record them in `cluster.py`

-2. Run `process.py`
+3. Run `process.py`

-3. After process, a navigation tree would be returned, for instance:
+4. After process, a navigation tree would be returned, for instance:

     ```
     |_[root]() -> 360